 LSU snaps losing streak with 24-17 win over Vandy in Death Valley

-BATON ROUGE - LSU beat Vanderbilt 24-17, putting an end to their losing streak with the win in Death Valley.
+BATON ROUGE - LSU beat Vanderbilt 24-17, ending their losing streak with the win in Death Valley.

+LSU quarterback Garrett Nussmeier threw 332 yards and one touchdown, but it was sixth-year senior running back Josh Williams who stepped up big for the Tigers.
+Williams accounted for 151 total yards and two touchdowns to help LSU take down Vanderbilt.

 The Tigers went three-and-out on their first possession and Vanderbilt quickly took advantage.
-On the Commodores first play on offense, quarterback Diego Pavia found wide receiver Quincy Skinner Jr. for a 63-yard passing touchdown to take a 7-0 lead.
+On the Commodores' first play on offense, quarterback Diego Pavia found wide receiver Quincy Skinner Jr. for a 63-yard passing touchdown to take a 7-0 lead.

-LSU immediately responded with a 90-yard drive that included multiple chunk passing plays from quarterback Garrett Nussmeier.
+LSU immediately responded with a 90-yard drive with multiple chunk passing plays from Nussmeier.
 Tigers’ running back Josh Williams capped off the long drive with a 20-yard rushing touchdown to tie the game up at seven points.

 Watch Brain Kelly's press conference following the game here.